Portugal faces court battle after budget passes

 Passos Coelho said the 2013 budget aimed to help Portugal to "turn the page on one of the most difficult periods of our history", but the tax increases will cause even greater problems for ordinary Portuguese.

 Portugal's judges' union has promised to challenge the budget on the grounds that it goes against the constitutional principle that all should be taxed equally.
-The Socialists have also said they would challenge it, and the president could submit it to the court himself before signing off on it.
+The Socialists have also said they would challenge it, and the president could submit it to the court himself in the process of signing off on it.

+A group calling itself the "Congress of Democratic Alternatives" that includes left-wing politicians, urged rejection of the budget, or "at least for the president to send it to be checked by the constitutional court".

 Filipe Garcia, head of Informacao de Mercados Financeiros, a consultancy in Porto, said it was becoming ever more difficult to enact austerity plans.
 "Many Portuguese are beginning to think this route is not paying off," he said